-- Position the manifold on the mounting and secure with the lockwashers, flatwashers, nuts and capscrews.
-Torque capscrews see Fasteners and Torque Values (pg 1-12). - 2.
+- 1. Position the manifold on the mounting and secure with the lockwashers, flatwashers, nuts and capscrews.
+Torque capscrews see Fasteners and Torque Values, page 1-12. - 2.
 Connect the electrical connectors to the solenoids as marked during removal. - Connect the hydraulic lines to the valves as marked during removal.